Linuxfabrik/monitoring-plugins/check-plugins/cpu-usage/README.md

 **Data Collection:**

-* System-wide aggregate CPU statistics (not per-core)
+* System-wide aggregate CPU statistics (not per-core) via `psutil.cpu_times()`
-* Non-blocking measurement using SQLite state persistence between runs
+* Non-blocking measurement using SQLite state persistence between runs: stores a raw CPU time snapshot and computes the delta against the previous run
+* On the first run, falls back to a short 0.25s blocking sample to produce sane output
-* Platform-specific extended metrics where available (context switches, interrupts, soft interrupts)
+* Platform-specific extended metrics where available: context switches, interrupts, soft interrupts (requires psutil >= 4.1.0)
+* Detects and skips all-zero CPU samples (can occur on Windows systems with many cores) to avoid false 100% usage reports

 **Compatibility:**

 * Cross-platform: Linux, Windows, and all psutil-supported systems
-* Uses SQLite database (`$TEMP/linuxfabrik-monitoring-plugins-cpu-usage.db`) for trend tracking

 ## Fact Sheet